polmajor/cartpole_keras/README.md

 *Project 1* **Cartpole**

 > Used the Cross-Entropy method, which is a model-free and policy-based approach, to solve the Cartpole game.
+Implemented using Keras.

 ### Resources